lfit/releng-global-jjb/docs/jjb/lf-maven-jobs.rst

 Verify job which runs mvn clean install to test a project build /w deps

-This job can be used to verify a patch in conjunction to all of the upstream patches it depends on.
-The user of this job can provide a list via comment trigger.
+This job's purpose is to verify a patch in conjunction to a list of upstream patches it depends on.
+The user of this job can provide a list of patches via comment trigger.

 :Template Names: